cypherpunk-academy/2064/en/024_2021_Night-raid.md

 She reached for his hand.

-Father, excited: "Maybe a task force!
+Father, excited: "Maybe a swat team!
-Oh, shit.
+Shit.
 I've often thought they'd come for Marwin someday.
 Now we have to stay calm.
+But he is not here.
+Don't they know that?
-Thank God he's gone."
+Thank God he's not here."

 Mother: "But Marlene, what about Marlene?"